carsdotcom/windshieldjs/README.md

-# windshield
+# WindshieldJS

-An enterprise rendering plugin for hapi.
+An Enterprise Rendering plugin for Hapi.js.

 <br>